Ojami/bfilereader/README.md

 fprintf('pval range: %.3g - %.3g\n', min(out.pval), max(out.pval))
 pval range: 0 - 5e-08
 ```
 Similar to pattern matching, we can filter for other columns.
 However, we don't need to set `multiCol` option in this case since every filtering value can only be applied to one column.
-This time we want to find variants passing genome-wide significance threshold but also have a negative effect size (beta):
+This time we want to find variants passing genome-wide significance threshold and having a negative effect size (beta):
 ```
-out = bfilereader('phenocode-275.1.tsv.gz', 'header', true, 'extractCol', 1:10, 'filter', [5e-8, 0], 'filterCol', ["pval", "beta"], 'operator', '<='); % any pval <= 5e-8
+out = bfilereader('phenocode-275.1.tsv.gz', 'header', true, 'extractCol', 1:10, ...
+     'filter', [5e-8, 0], 'filterCol', ["pval", "beta"], 'operator', '<='); % any pval <= 5e-8
 Elapse time: 27.426 sec

 size(out)